Universal energy-space localization and stable quantum phases against time-dependent perturbations: Methods

-Here we give an intuitive sketch of the proof and leave the full rigorous one to Appendix~\ref{app:pDynamicLoc}.
-For strictly $q$-local $V(t)$, since its matrix elements for eigenstates of $H_C$ from different clusters are exactly zero, the evolving state cannot tunnel to other clusters without reaching a higher-energy eigenstate.
-Thus, if we can show that the high-energy weights $\epsilon_{>}$ in the evolving state $\ket{\psi(t)}$ in the eigenbasis of $H_C$ are exponentially small at any time, then the whole leakage can be upper-bounded roughly by $\lambda n T \epsilon_{>}$.
+Here we give an intuitive proof sketch for dynamical localization (Proposition~\ref{pro:DyLocalt}) of LDPC codes and leave the full rigorous one to Appendix~\ref{app:pDynamicLoc}.
+For strictly $q$-local $V(t)$, since its matrix elements for eigenstates of $H_C$ (the Hamiltonian of an LDPC code) from different clusters are exactly zero, the evolving state cannot tunnel to other clusters without reaching a higher-energy eigenstate of $H_C$.
+Thus, if we can show that the high-energy weights $\epsilon_{>}$ in the evolving state $\ket{\psi(t)}$ in the eigenbasis of $H_C$ are exponentially small at any time within $[0,T]$, then the whole leakage can be upper-bounded roughly by $\lambda n T \epsilon_{>}$.

 To bound the high-energy weights in the eigenbasis of $H_C$ at time $t_1$, we can invoke Theorem~\ref{thm:Energy-local} for an extended evolution for $\ket{\tilde{\psi}(t)}$ under